Canadian hardcore punk: Vancouver

 The Subhumans are a punk band formed in Vancouver in 1978.
 Known by pejorative, punk rock nicknames, original members were known simply as "Useless" (Gerry Hannah), "Dimwit" (Ken Montgomery), "Wimpy" (Brian Roy Goble) and "Normal" (Mike Graham).
 Dimwit quit the band shortly after their first 7-inch was released to join the Pointed Sticks and was replaced by Koichi Imagawa, also known as Jim Imagawa, on drums.
 In 1981, Hannah left the band and gradually became involved with a small group of underground activists which were responsible for a number of actions, including the October 14, 1982, bombing of the Litton Industries plant in Ontario which made guidance systems for cruise missiles.
 The Subhumans finally broke up, with the singer joining D.O.A. on bass.

 Nomeansno is a hardcore band originally from Victoria, British Columbia and now located in Vancouver.
 SNFU formed in Edmonton in 1981 and also later relocated to Vancouver.
 SNFU has released ten full-length albums and are cited as a formative influence on the skate punk subgenre.
 The band came to fruition amid the inchoate Canadian hardcore punk scene of the early 1980s.
 Coupling horrific and occasionally humorous lyrical imagery with a dynamic punk sound, their 1985 debut album ...And No One Else Wanted to Play has remained influential in underground circuits.
 Brand New Unit was a Canadian hardcore punk band from Vancouver.
 The band formed in 1991 near Surrey, and were widely known as the acronym B.N.U. in the early years, as a band name logo was needed to post on a playbill.
 They were featured on Thrasher Skate Rock Vol. 11 and in 1992 they were winners of CITR-FM's SHiNDiG live performance contest, which awarded them some studio time.

 Stress Factor 9 is a hardcore punk band from Vancouver, formed in 2004.
 SF9's members include frontman Randy Rampage (founder of the hardcore band D.O.A.
 The band has one CD (Brainwarp Mindspin) and last played in January 2007.

-Winnipeg and Saskatchewan
+Manitoba and Saskatchewan

 Comeback Kid is a Canadian hardcore band from Winnipeg, Manitoba.
 Formed in 2000, the band is signed to Victory Records.
 Their name comes from a headline in a newspaper about hockey player, Mario Lemieux coming back to the NHL.
 The band was formed in 2002 by Andrew Neufeld and Jeremy Hiebert who were both members of the band Figure Four, which is currently on hiatus.
 They were joined by their friends Scott Wade and Kyle Profeta, but CBK was originally intended only to be a side project.
 Their initial popularity was mainly due to word of mouth within the hardcore scene.